Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

     - **Link only**
     - **Link and transfer data**

 [comment]: <> (entsprechen die Felder den Mode Feldern im wizard fenster Matching and behavior after import?
-Beschreibungen ggf. anpassen)
+Beschreibungen ggf. anpassen -> FETA-18)

 - *PIM product SKU*
     SKU of the PIM product that is assigned to the selected line item.
 By default, the field is blank.